-Dealing with these types of homeowners can be complicated and stressful and then just as you get a deal negotiated, they can change their mind.
+Dealing with these types of homeowners can be complicated and stressful, and then just as you get a deal negotiated, they can change their mind.

 You will also encounter owners who misrepresent or falsify information.
-That is where doing your homework will come in handy and we will cover this later in the course.
+That is where doing your homework will come in handy, and we will cover this later in the course.

 There are also legal issues and liabilities which may face an investor purchasing a foreclosure directly from a homeowner.

 Because you will be purchasing properties at less than market value, your actions could be seen as taking advantage of the distressed homeowner.
-However, for all the risks involved, you still have the chance to help a great number of people and make good profits along the way.
+However, for all the risks involved, you still have the chance to help a significant number of people and make good profits along the way.

-The common causes for mortgage defaults are:
+The common causes of mortgage foreclosure defaults in Australia are: